-I've just returned from this year's World Science Fiction Convention, held this year in Spokane, Washington.
-This column, published in the Tablet in September of 2004, described my reaction following that year's Worldcon, held the first weekend of September in Boston.
+I've recently returned from this year's World Science Fiction Convention, held this year in San Jose, California.
+This version of the column, published in the Tablet in September of 2004, was first published here at The Catholic Astronomer in 2015.
+It describes my reaction following the 2004 Worldcon, held the first weekend of September in Boston.

 Stories, myths, and tales make ideas a part of popular culture.
 Jesus taught with parables; fables and fairy tales are the way we teach children about life.
 Even the ancient Greek myths, it’s been argued, might have been deliberate devices for organizing and transmitting information about the natural world to nonscientific people.
 Once an idea gets turned into a story, people pay attention long enough to listen.
 And they’ll remember it.
 The images from Dante are far more vivid than the arguments of Aquinas.

 All fiction makes assumptions about science and religion.
 A good mystery, for instance, can depend on the physical possibility of certain events and the ethics of the characters involved.
 Fantasy and science fiction is special, however, in that these assumptions are often overt, central to the story – and not necessarily what we assume in our everyday lives.

 Larry Lebofsky, who teaches astronomy at the University of Arizona, suggested on one panel that the best stories for teaching science are in fact the ones where the science is visibly out of date.
 Why?
 Because they show that scientific ideas do change with time – a particularly challenging concept to students who equate science with memorizing facts for an exam.

 More subtly, by contemplating something that is patently not true, we are made more aware of the way things actually are.